gvwilson/sensibleadventures/shapers.md

 -  **Time**: slow things down or speed things up.
 (Nobody can stop or reverse time, or see the future.)

-It is extremely rare for someone to be able to shape more than one element, and no one can shape opposite elements:
+It is extremely rare for someone to be able to do more than one kind of shaping, and no one can shape opposites:
 Earth and Air,
 Fire and Water,
 Luck and Time.